You, the Living (Du Levande) review first published by Film4

 An unnamed city shrouded in fog.
 A bar where last orders are always being called.
 Depressed Mia (Elisabet Helander) seeks solitude and solace in alcohol.
 Anna (Jessica Lundberg) fantasises obsessively about a life of happiness with a gothic singer.
 An elderly man with a walking frame drags his supine dog along the street.
 A tuba-player (Björn Englund) annoys his wife and neighbours with his loud practising, and complains lugubriously, during sex, about his diminishing pension plan.
 A schoolteacher (Jessica Nilsson) who has argued with her husband bursts into tears before her young pupils.
 The disappointment of a professor (Patrick Edgren) with his son surfaces in the middle of an academic jubilee.
 A psychiatrist (Håkan Angser) complains of his increasing exhaustion at the egoism and meanness of his patients.
 A carpenter (Leif Larsson) stuck in a traffic jam relates a dream of being put in the electric chair for a prank.
 A woman tries to exercise the mind of her dementia-afflicted mother by recalling all her very worst memories.
 A businessman (Gunnar Ivarsson) in a restaurant boasts arrogantly of his wealth and the quality of life that it brings, without noticing that he has fallen prey to a pick-pocket (Waldemar Nowak).
 An ill-humoured consultant (Ollie Olson) has a bad hair day, made worse (or possibly better) by the sudden death of a company executive.

 If the largely non-professional performances in You, The Living convey a sense of everyday naturalism, then this is repeatedly unbalanced by a series of alienation effects.
 Characters talk directly to camera, and even occasionally express themselves in song.
+The sets are all artifices, constructed in Andersson’s studio, using forced perspective and trompe-l’œil effects to create a highly crafted simulacrum of a city.
 White make-up lends everyone the otherworldly pallor of the undead.
 Elaborate dream sequences are presented with the same flat visual tone as scenes of ‘reality’ so as to be stylistically indistinguishable from them – and the film’s final, ethereal image recalls the opening scene in such a way as to leave it unclear where exactly dreams end and life begins.
 For, according to Andersson’s deadpan philosophy, we the living sleepwalk through our existence like zombies, commuting amid a vale of mist before eventually reaching the oblivion of Lethe.
 You call that living?

 In a Nutshell: Is that all there is?
 Andersson’s painterly episodes present life in all its drab banality.
 It is enough to drive you to drink, dream or despair – but it is also absurdly funny and comes with a philosophical core.